Comparing Delphax Technologies (OTCMKTS:DLPX) & voxeljet (NASDAQ:VJET)

-voxeljet (NASDAQ:VJET) and Delphax Technologies (OTCMKTS:DLPX) are both computer and technology companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, profitability, valuation, analyst recommendations, earnings, risk and institutional ownership.
+Delphax Technologies (OTCMKTS:DLPX) and voxeljet (NASDAQ:VJET) are both industrial products companies, but which is the better business?
+We will contrast the two businesses based on the strength of their earnings, profitability, risk, institutional ownership, valuation, dividends and analyst recommendations.

-12.2% of voxeljet shares are held by institutional investors.
-24.5% of voxeljet shares are held by insiders.
-Comparatively, 5.5% of Delphax Technologies shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This is a summary of recent ratings for voxeljet and Delphax Technologies, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Delphax Technologies and voxeljet, as provided by MarketBeat.

 |Sell Ratings